 Is your Samsung smartwatch having performance issues?
 Or are you planning to sell it soon?
 A factory reset might be in order.
-All Samsung wearables use Tizen, Samsung’s own operating system.
-So, whether you have the latest Galaxy Watch 3 or an older watch like the Samsung Gear S3, the factory reset process will be almost identical.
+While Samsung’s older wearables use Tizen, the Galaxy Watch 4 series runs Wear OS 3.
+Despite this difference, the factory reset process is almost identical.
 We will help you with a step-by-step guide.
 Here’s how to factory reset your Samsung watch.

 How to back up your Samsung smartwatch